Finding Beauty in Average Castelló D’empuries

 A Second Look at the Details

-Pete and I split up to do photography of the town.
-As much as I love working with another photographer and learning from them, I always find it easier to split up and find my own path to creativity.
-As I took pictures of the details and colors of the buildings, I wandered the back alleys, smiled to locals on the streets, and took my time letting the medieval town sink in.
+Pete and I split up to take photographs of the town.
+As much as I love working with other photographers and learning from them, I always find it easier to split up and find my own path to creativity.
+As I took pictures of the details and colors of the buildings, I wandered the back alleys, smiled at locals on the streets, and took my time letting the medieval town sink in.
 I could tell that my exploring sense had kicked in.
-No matter how many medieval towns I photograph the essential element is that I have to feel like I’m discovering a place, and I had reached that by going off on my own.
+No matter how many medieval towns I photograph, the essential element is that I have to feel like I’m discovering a place, and I have reached that by going off on my own.

 I found my way to the big Cathedral, a place we visited last time in the rain.
 On the first visit it was a sad, dark plaza, so we only photographed the inside.
 However today the plaza was busy with delivery trucks and people I had to work around!
 I noticed the bricks in the plaza had a great design to them that formed the perfect leading lines, something I never noticed on the first trip.